lacros-tropos/parsivel2tools/README.md

 # Netcdf file structure produced by parsivel2nc.py
 - See the file `netcdf_structure.txt` to see how the ncdump output of the parsivel2 netcdf files look like
 - The processing of the netcdf files (for plotting) is demonstrated in `plot_disdrometer.py`

+# Plotting of main disdrometer data
+- Plotting of the netcdf files created with parsivel2nc.py can be realized using the function `plot_disdrometer.py`.
+Check the file and adjust it to your system settings, before usage.